 A closing date is defined as the date when stock are removed from the plot.
 If the landowner does not own stock, the action does not apply (Table 1).
-However any grazing agreements the landowner maintains will be subject to this action.
+However, any grazing agreements the landowner maintains will be subject to this action.
 If stock are present after April 1st, the plot is considered active and no early season payment applies even if stock are subsequently removed.
-If the plot is grazed after April 15th the plot will only qualify for action 2 payments where it scores ≥ 40 on its habitat assessment.
+If a plot is grazed post April 15th it does not qualify for an Action 2 payment but it may still receive a payment if it passes a habitat assessment.
 Ceasing agricultural operations, including grazing, will allow corncrake to use the grassland for breeding without disturbance.
 Any plots where agricultural operations that occur after May 15th will not qualify for a late season (Action 2) payment.
 Fertilizer and/or lime applications must be made prior to May 15th.
 Note that more intensively managed grass fields are unlikely to score habitat payments but may still qualify for Action payments.
-Early stock removal is likely to significantly contribute towards increased habitat scoring.
+Early stock removal is likely to significantly contribute towards increased habitat scoring; as is later season actions post August 15th.